nf-core/kmermaid/docs/usage.md

 1. Too many samples to compare so it'll take too long/run out of memory anyway
 2. Won't actually use the compare result that has been trimmed already.

+### `--skip_compute`

+This allows to skip the sourmash or SKA compute process when there are:

+1. Won't actually use the compute result

 ### `--save_fastas`